Numbing Creams

 For myself, I've had electrolysis in some very delicate areas (upper lip) that I didn't require numbing cream.
 It was a bit uncomfortable but manageable.
 I've also had electrolysis in another area, that required numbing cream.

 I've used OTC numbing cream (Zenza, Elma), but realized that for the cost (and numbing power), it was better to get a prescription (bonus: extended medical benefits covered some of my prescription cost).
-It's important to know, that if you get a prescription cream, it can only be filled at a compounding pharmacy and usually takes a few days to a week to be made by a compounding pharmacist.

 Tips for getting the most out of your numbing cream